top of page

 The Norse Check-In Experience

-We raided twitter and reddit for others who may have had the same experience with the check-in process, but ultimately found that Norse Air has no phone number or customer service to call, so we were S.O.L. or forced to just figure it out at the airport.
+We raided twitter and reddit seeking travelers who may have had the same experience with the check-in process, but ultimately found that Norse Air has no phone number or customer service to call, so we were forced to just figure it out at the airport, which made me uneasy.
+As it turns out, there was not an issue at all and we checked in at the airport smoothly with no issues and no wait.
+Phew.

 Empty check-in line at the airport